Additive posets, CW-complexes, and graphs: Invariants of finite additive posets

 \subsection{Invariants}

 We consider four numerical invariants of finite additive posets: the height, the width, the weight, and the dimension.
-The first two invariants are defined for an arbitrary finite poset~$P$.
+The first two are defined for any finite poset~$P$.
 The \emph{height} $h(P) $ is the maximal length of a chain in~$P$.
-The \emph{width} $w(P)$ of~$P$ is the cardinality of a biggest antichain of~$P$ where by an antichain one means a subset consisting of pairwise incomparable elements.
+The \emph{width} $w(P)$ is the cardinality of a biggest antichain in~$P$ where an antichain is a subset consisting of pairwise incomparable elements.
 The height $h(A)$ and width $w(A)$ of a finite additive poset~$A$ are the height and width of the underlying poset.
 The \emph{weight} $wt(A)$ of $A$ is the number of atoms of~$A$.
-The \emph{dimension} $\dim(A)$ of~$A$ is the dimension of $A$ viewed as a $ \Z/2\Z$-vector space.
-Clearly, $\dim(A) =\log_2 \vert A \vert $ where the vertical bars denote the number of elements of a finite set.
+The \emph{dimension} $\dim(A)$ of~$A$ is the dimension of~$A$ as a $ \Z/2\Z$-vector space.
+Clearly, $\dim(A) =\log_2 \vert A \vert $ where the vertical bars stand for the number of elements of a set.

 \begin{theor} For any finite additive poset $A$, we have \end{theor}

 \begin{proof} By definition, $n=h(A)$ is the maximal integer such that $A$ has a chain of length~$n$.
 Since $0\in A$ is the least element of $A$, a chain of length~$n$ in~$A$ must start with~$0$.
 Lemma \ref{lemma--5} implies that $n$ is the maximal integer such that there are~$n$ pairwise independent nonzero vectors in $A^0=A$.
 By Lemma~\ref{lemma--4}, $n\leq \dim(A)$.
 The inequalities $\dim(A) \leq wt(A) \leq w(A)$ follow from the fact that the atoms of~$A$ generate~$A$ as a vector space and form an antichain. \end{proof}